A crash with an uninsured driver is more than an accident in Pennsylvania—it can be a nightmare.

 While it’s possible to sue an uninsured driver, the only way it works out for you is if the driver has personal assets available to reimburse your losses.
 In many cases, the uninsured driver won’t have the financial means to compensate the victim, so litigation isn’t a viable course of action.

 Adding uninsured and underinsured motorist coverage to your insurance policy is the best way to protect yourself from harm caused by uninsured and underinsured drivers.

 Uninsured & Underinsured Coverage Explained

 Auto insurance companies offer a range of elective coverages including uninsured motorist (UM) and underinsured motorist (UIM).

 - Uninsured motorist (UM) — This coverage applies to you, relatives residing in your household, and passengers, if injured by an at-fault uninsured motorist OR hit and run driver.
 This coverage DOES NOT include property damage.

 - Underinsured motorist (UIM) — This coverage applies to you, relatives residing in your household, and passengers, if injured by an at-fault motorist who does not have ENOUGH insurance to pay your claim.
 This coverage DOES NOT include property damage.

-The sad truth is that even with these additional coverages, car accident victims may still face compensation obstacles against greedy insurance companies.
+Even with these additional coverages, car accident victims may still face compensation obstacles against greedy insurance companies.

 In some cases, the victim may have to fight for compensation from their personal insurer, a process that almost always requires the expertise of a Pennsylvania car accident attorney.